zelkaziom/tindermate/README.md

 ## Disclaimer

-TinderMate is an independent project and is not associated with Tinder or OpenAI in any way.
+TinderMate is an independent project and is **not associated with Tinder or OpenAI in any way**.
 It is a personal project that I built for fun and to learn more about the OpenAI's GPT3 model and the Textual TUI framework.
-The application is intended for personal use only and comes with no guarantees or warranties.
+The application is intended for **personal use only** and comes with no guarantees or warranties.
 By using TinderMate, you agree that you are responsible for any consequences that may arise from using the application, and that the application owner and developer cannot be held responsible for any damages or negative outcomes.